bkashigar/LXMON/readme.txt

-LXMON is a tool to monitor Linux/Mac machines.
+LXMON is a tool to monitor Linux machines.

 Requirements to run:
 Python3 installation